Signs That a Child Has Entitlement Issues

 Most of us have watched this as the youngster—your child or a friend or relative’s child—tears into her gifts.
 She sees what is in one package and quickly moves on to the next.
 A parent stands by reminding her to say “thank you,” often fruitlessly.
-Feeling somewhat helpless, the parent herself comments on how special the gift is, just what her son or daughter wanted.
+Feeling somewhat helpless.
+The parent herself comments on how special the gift is just what her son or daughter wanted it.

-OK we have all been there, the birthday party, the particularly “over the top” extravaganza. this seems to be the only one way parents indulge their children and cultivate their sense of entitlement.
-We delight in seeing our children’s faces light up when they receive exactly what they want, when we drop whatever we are doing to drive to someplace they have to be “right now!” or when we agree to finish their school project so they can get a good night’s sleep.
+OK, we have all been there, the birthday party, the particularly “over the top” extravaganza.
+The gesture seems to be the only way parents indulge their children and cultivate their sense of entitlement.
+We delight in seeing our children’s faces light up.
+They receive what they want when we drop whatever we are doing to drive to have someplace to be “right now!”.
+Or when we agree to finish their school project so they can get a good night’s sleep.

-Yet, when children receive everything they want, we feed into their sense of entitlement—and feelings of gratitude fall by the wayside.
-It’s what Amy McCready, founder of Positive Parenting Solutions, believes is a “Me, Me, Me” epidemic brought on by parents doing everything they can to insure their children’s happiness.
+Yet, when children receive everything they want.
+We feed into their sense of entitlement—and feelings of gratitude fall by the wayside.
+It’s what Amy McCready, founder of Positive Parenting Solutions, believes is a “Me, Me, Me” epidemic brought on by parents doing everything they can to ensure their children’s happiness.

 “Overly involved parents helicopter their kids’ every move and mow down the potential obstacles in their path,” McCready adds.
-“In our attempt to shelter our kids from adversity, we rob them of the opportunity to make decisions, learn from their mistakes, and develop the resilience needed to thrive through the ups and downs of life.
-This is all done in the name of love—but too much of a good thing can result in kids who always expect to get what they want when they want it.”
+“In our attempt to shelter our kids from adversity.
+We rob them of the opportunity to make decisions.
+Learn from their mistakes, and develop the resilience needed to thrive through the ups and downs of life.
+All done in the name of love—but too much of a good thing can result in kids who always expect to get what they want when they want it.”

 9 Signs Your Child Has Entitlement Issues